JustinGOSSES/LAGDAL/On_LLMs_and_Robot_Roadside_Geologist.md

 > I wanted to have something an automated "road-side geology of ___" book that I could turn on from my phone while driving.

 This approach uses no large language model or any other type of natural language processing.
+It calls a singular API with a point location and parses the data it gets in response.

 An observable notebook is a website that holds the code and executes it at the same time.
 The webpage asks for the user's location via the location API built into every browswer & permission to play sound.
 Once it has those, it uses the location to call the [Macrostrat API](https://macrostrat.org/), which returns data in a JSON that describes the top two geologic units at that location.
 This JSON file is parsed by several different JavaScript functions